The Geography of Open Source Software: Evidence from GitHub: Literature Review

-Researchers are increasingly recognizing the importance of software and OSS activity in particular as a key component of growth in the digital economy \cite{nagle2018learning}.
-OSS products contribute substantial amounts to global GDP and productivity \cite{daffara2012estimating,greenstein2014digital}.
-Besides the specific outputs of the OSS sector, software know-how itself is clearly an important input in emerging sectors including Industry 4.0 \cite{balland2021mapping} and artificial intelligence, for instance via the intensely computational methods of deep-learning \cite{klinger2021deep}.
+Besides the specific outputs of the OSS sector and their direct uses, software know-how itself is clearly an important input in emerging sectors including Industry 4.0 \cite{balland2021mapping} and artificial intelligence, for instance via the intensely computational methods of deep-learning \cite{klinger2021deep}.
 It also contributes to productivity gains in manufacturing \cite{branstetter2019get}, suggesting that software has a complementary role in many sectors of the modern economy \cite{neffke2019value}, including for example biotechnology via bioinformatics \cite{hu2021bioinformatics}.
-OSS in particular has advantages over proprietary models of software development in several contexts \cite{raymond1999cathedral,lakhani2004open,aksulu2010comprehensive}, which have led to growing adoption of and participation in OSS, including by firms with a traditionally proprietary orientation such as Microsoft and Apple \cite{anthes2016open}.
-Companies increasingly release in-house projects as OSS, for example Google's TensorFlow library for machine learning and Facebook's React web framework.
-OSS also helps startups compete with established players in digital sectors \cite{goth2005open}.

-But what are the mechanisms by which OSS fosters economic dynamism locally?
-Wright et al. \cite{wright2020open} demonstrate a strong relationship between OSS activity and IT-adjacent entrepreneurship.
-They present three reasons why OSS facilitates innovation.
-First, \textit{people who often contribute to OSS tend to have valuable know-how and human capital}.
-Beyond the selection effect of skilled developers into OSS, OSS developers are also constantly learning and developing both their technical and coordinating skills.
-This framing presents OSS development as an incubator for new software ventures, recalling the ``doing-using-interacting'' model of innovation \cite{jensen2007forms,alhusen2021new}.

-Second, Wright et al. highlight \textit{the value of OSS contributions as a knowledge sharing phenomenon}.
-Sharing and re-using code facilitates the spread of better solutions.
-Bugs in public code are likely to be spotted more quickly \cite{raymond1999cathedral}, both because of increased visibility and widespread usage.
-The popularity of specific code can highlight trends and needs in the larger software market.
-Because of its open nature, OSS developers can effectively signal their specific areas of expertise, broadening the network of potential collaborators in a new venture.
-Public and transparent information about how people and teams work together makes it easier to attract outside investments \cite{kaminski2019new}, to get quality feedback \cite{wachs2021crowdfunding}, and to learn by observing \cite{riedl2018learning}.

-Finally, \textit{a large OSS footprint suggests that a location has complementary assets necessary for software entrepreneurship}.
-This presents OSS activity as an effective proxy measurement for a place's technological development and capacity for IT innovation.
-As we will demonstrate, OSS activity is only moderately correlated with economic development, and this correlation decreases among the most developed countries.
-Indeed, we will show that social and political development indicators explain a significant share of the variance between OSS activity between countries and regions, above and beyond what can be explained simply by economic development.
+In this way local activity in OSS, which is more easily observable than closed source software development, can serve as a valuable signal of the potential of a city, region, or country in the digital economy.